-Timmy’s historic record “Why Can’t We Live Together” has sold over tens of millions of vinyl copies worldwide, went number three on the pop charts, is the first hit song to use electric organ with a drum machine, established Henry Stone’s TK Productions as the biggest independent music company in the world, and became South Africa’s anti-apartheid rallying cry, and then Nelson Mandela’s official song for inauguration as president.
+Timmy’s historic record “Why Can’t We Live Together” has sold over tens of millions of vinyl copies worldwide, went number three on the pop charts, is the first hit song to use electric organ with a drum machine, established Henry Stone’s TK Productions, and became South Africa’s anti-apartheid rallying cry, and then Nelson Mandela’s official song for inauguration as president.

 Timmy Thomas was born in Evansville, Indiana.
 He later moved to Memphis, and worked as a school administrator and a session musician for Booker T. & the M.G.’s.
 A job offer from Florida Memorial College led him to Miami, where he followed his dreams and opened a nightclub in an old Miami Beach hotel on 46th and Collins.

 One night during the Vietnam War, he saw a TV news bulletin about 46,000 dead Viet Cong and 15,000 dead Americans.
 He saw a photo of children being burned alive by napalm as they ran down a dirt road, screaming, and he wrote “Why Can’t We Live Together.”

 He played it at his club and the audience went crazy, so he cut a demo tape for $350 at sax player Bobby Dukoff’s South Miami studio; and then took it to radio station WEDR on NW 36th St. and paid to get it played on air.
 The phones lit up with audience requests to hear it again.

 Local powerhouse distributor Henry Stone was listening.
 He brought Timmy in for a meeting and told him: “I love the song.
 I’ll take it.
 It’s mine.”